harvester/harvester/enhancements/20220525-system-logging.md

 ### Test plan

-1. Install harvester with the implemented charts and CRDs
+1. Install harvester cluster
+2. Check that the related pods are created
+   1. `rancher-logging`
+   2. `rancher-logging-rke2-journald-aggregator`
+   3. `rancher-logging-root-fluentbit`
+   4. `rancher-logging-root-fluentd-0`
+   5. `rancher-logging-root-fluentd-configcheck`
+3. Setup a log server, e.g. `Graylog`, `Splunck`, `ElasticSearch`, `Webhook`.
+Make sure it is network reachable with Harvester cluster VIP.
+4. Config `ClusterFlow` and `ClusterOutput` to route to this server
-2. Verify logs are being routed to the configured ClusterOutput
+5. Verify logs are being routed to the configured `ClusterOutput`
-3. Change log output settings
+6. Verify k8s pod logs are received
-4. Verify logs are routed to the newly configured ClusterOutput
+7. Verify hoist kernel and systemd logs are received

 ### Upgrade strategy